-1.2 Installing Mac OSX Version
+1.2 Installing Mac OS X Version

 To install the compressed disk image containing the OSX version of QGIS, double-click to expand and mount the image, then drag QGIS application to your hard drive.
-The OSX version does not include GRASS support.
+If you want to build from source on Mac OS X, see http://wiki.qgis.org/qgiswiki/BuildingOnMacOsX.